tijmenvangulik/ErgometerJS/README.md

 in the command line go to dir demos\simplecodova

-add one ore more platforms which you want to test (only ios and android are possible)
+add one ore more platforms which you want to test (only ios, android and windows (8.1) are possible)

     cordova platform add ios
     cordova platform add android
+    cordova platform add windows

 optional: update ble plugin to get the latest

     cordova plugin rm cordova-plugin-ble